I.B.

 - a set of C header files defining the interfaces

-- a sample user program to demonstrate use of the Shell, including examples of
+- a sample user program to demonstrate use of the Shell, including examples of all the Environment functions which are called by the Shell

 - a library of modules implementing the Telecommand Decoder Shell